 These days, we, millennials have a tough life.
 Generous jobs are not available as pay rates remain low.
-At least they are not rising as it was in 90s and early 2000s.
-I was one of that millennials, trying to find proper job and make the ends meet.
-However, I was offered an unusual job of a scout (or data journalist) at DoScouting in one of my desperate days.
+At least they are not rising as it was in the 90s and early 2000s.
+I was one of that millennials, trying to find a proper job and make the ends meet.
+However, I was offered an unusual job as a scout (or data journalist) at DoScouting in one of my desperate days.

-“With all of its generosity it wasn’t easy to become a scout.”
+“With all of its generosity, it wasn’t easy to become a scout.”

 Have you thought about becoming a sports data journalist?

-You are curious about the job, but not exactly sure about the exact responsibilities of a sports data journalist Read along and you will find out.
-Working as a sports data journalist is a fun, rewarding, but also an intense and responsible job.
+You are curious about the job, but not exactly sure about the exact responsibilities of a sports data journalist.
+Read along and you will find out.
+Working as a sports data journalist is a fun, rewarding, but also intense and responsible job.
 Sports data journalists are responsible for transmitting live data via mobile devices to the servers in real-time.
 It is all about speed and accuracy, and also requires you to fully commit and pay attention to the game at all times.

+You are curious about the job, but not exactly sure about the exact responsibilities of a sports data journalist?
+Read along and you will find out.
+Working as a sports data journalist is a fun, rewarding, but also intense and responsible job.
+Sports data journalists are responsible for transmitting live data via mobile devices to the servers in real-time.
+It is all about speed and accuracy, and also requires you to fully commit and pay attention to the game at all times.
 Sports data journalists are responsible for transmitting live data from the sports venue through the special iOS and Android mobile apps or through the laptop interface, depending on the type of coverage.
-The games sports data journalists usually cover are usually close to where they live or within a radius of about 100 km.
+The games sports data journalists usually cover are usually close to where they live.
 Interested?
-Check available countries to become a sports data journalist.
+Apply now or watch videos to become a sports data journalist